krolltravel.com banner krolltravel.com link

 Photo © Barb & Ron Kroll

-Stanley Mission was a thriving town for several years.
+The town of Stanley Mission thrived for several years.
 Gradually, the community moved to the south bank of the Churchill River, around the Hudson's Bay Company.

 Today, only the church and its cemetery remain in the original settlement location.
-The church on the Saskatchewan Historic Site and Provincial Heritage Property still provides religious services to the Stanley Mission Cree Nation.
+The Saskatchewan Historic Site and Provincial Heritage Property church still provides religious services to the Stanley Mission Cree Nation.

 Holy Trinity Anglican Church Provincial Historic Site is open daily, year-round.
 Admission is free.